punctuationmarks/crash-courses/Git/Git.md

 ## Rebasing
 - If you want a branch to seem that it was developed sequentially opposed to separately, then "rebase" the branch onto the master branch
+	- It's pretty much taking multiple branches that are commited and built separately and then combining them in chronological order for continuity

 Showing two branches, separately committed and then rebasing the checked out {branchName} with master
 ```
 $ git checkout -b {branchName}